daustria/math-notes/_sources/complex_analysis/integration.rst.txt

-Using the deformation invariance theorem, we may shrink the contour :math:`\Gamma` to a positively oriented circle :math:`C_r` centred at :math:`a` with a radius :math:`r` small enoguh so that the circle stays inside :math:`D`.
+Using the deformation invariance theorem, we may shrink the contour :math:`\Gamma` to a positively oriented circle :math:`C_r` centred at :math:`a` with a radius :math:`r` small enough so that the circle stays inside :math:`D`.
 We rewrite the integral on the right hand side to be

 .. math::